sebastianluczak/sebastianluczak/README.md

 I've been called Web App Developer, PHP Specialist, Full Stack Engineer, Linux Administrator, Lead Manager, Tech Lead and so on, but at the end of the day, I'm just an 🌈 IT Magician 🌈.
 I've touched and worked with every possible area of IT Product and Project Management, ate my teeth as Architect and Business Advisor, crafted 50++ PHP applications currently running somewhere in the world 🌏.
 And I have not said my final word.

-- 🔭 I’m currently working on expanding and leading newly created PHP Team in [The Codest](https://thecodest.co) 💕 🦄
-- 💼 We're hiring, take a look at [our jobs pool](https://thecodest.co/careers)
 - 🌱 I’m currently learning Node.JS and Python, while maintaining Junior PHP Academy
 - 👯 I’m looking to collaborate on external projects with tight deadlines and/or complicated architecture and/or tech debt
-- 💬 Ask me about my free slots in calendar or [just book one](https://calendly.com/the-codest-php/thecodest-php-tech-consultation) and talk about PHP/Architecture/possible cooperation
+- 💬 Ask me about my free slots in calendar and talk about PHP/Architecture/possible cooperation
 - 📫 How to reach me directly?
 Just message me on my [LinkedIn](https://www.linkedin.com/in/sebastianmluczak/)
 - ⚡ Fun facts 'bout me: I can solve Rubic's cube in under 60 seconds, cite Battlestar Galactica's Adama speech word-to-word even after large amount of booze and I'm addicted to LEGO Star-Wars UCS series (those big ones, yeah)